Gas crunch 2021: Colonial restarts hacked pipeline

 What happened?

 Colonial Pipeline was hit with a ransomware attack.
-Bloomberg reported that the hackers began their attack on Thursday by stealing about 100 gigabytes of data as part of a double extortion scheme.
+Bloomberg reported the hackers began their attack last Thursday by stealing about 100 gigabytes of data in a double extortion scheme that holds the data hostage and threatens to leak it.
 The company shut some of its operations to prevent the malicious software from spreading.

 Read more: No gas shortage: Stop panicking, and what not to do